 The Early Recovery Group is structured to help the addict maintain sobriety, create a healthy relationship with sex, and lead a more fulfilling life.
 The group’s focus is to help you live free of dysfunctional behaviors.
 Homework assignments are given to support your self-discovery and keep you focused on making positive changes.

 Partners Support Group

 Learning that your spouse or partner is addicted to sex can be emotionally and physically devastating.
-Often this follows a discovery of the loved one’s acting out including affairs, prostitution, and excessive online chat or use of pornography.
+Often this follows a discovery of the loved one’s acting out behaviors including affairs, prostitution, and excessive online chat or use of pornography.
 You may wonder if you will ever by able to recover from the sense of betrayal and loss.

-Our Partners Support Group is designed to promote self-care and help you reclaim your sense of self.
+The Partners Support Group is designed to promote self-care and help you reclaim your sense of self.
 The group does not focus on how to change the sex addict but on how to develop your own plan to regain your emotional health and confidence.
 By learning the skills of healthy detachment and how to cope with feelings of anger and betrayal you can begin to chart a course for your own emotional recovery.
 This short-term weekly support group will give you the tools to manage the turmoil of your partner’s addiction recovery, establish boundaries, and implement a healthy sexual recovery plan.